Kathryn Coughran is a Writer, Writing Tutor, Educator and Therapist ~ semi-retired and writing full-time.

 - Treasures – won New Idea’s Story of the Week… published in New Idea during 1994

 - Nipped in the Bud – Best Poem of the Night, at Penrith Sailing Club readings 1998; chosen by a scout from The Joan Sutherland Centre

 - Poignant Reminder – Highly Commended, Joan Johnson Poetry Awards 2005

 - Waiting Agony – Highly Commended, Gum Blossoms Poetry Competition 2007… published on Scribbligum Poetry Website for twelve months

 In 1990, Kathryn was commissioned by the Centre for Education and Information on Drugs & Alcohol (CEIDA) to write and narrate three ninety-minute audio tapes, as part of One Size Fits All – a training resource for youth workers in the field of Alcohol and Other Drugs.

 At the request of The Hawkesbury branch of FAW, Kathryn wrote the Foreword for the group’s short story anthology, River of Words.
-More recently, she wrote the Foreword for John Giutronich’s My Story, a personal exploration for his family, and The Reason For The Rhyme-Yarns and Reveries by Don Norrie (proceeds from this book go to cancer research).
+More recently, she wrote the Foreword for John Giutronich’s My History, a personal exploration for his family, and The Reason For The Rhyme-Yarns and Reveries by Don Norrie (proceeds from this book go to cancer research).

 Much of this earlier work was published under her previous name, Kathryn Andersen.